KBNLresearch/magic-file-java-6/README.rst

 - 'testrun': runs 'package' and then tries to run the packaged jar

-- 'install': copies the compiled binding to /usr/lib/
+- 'install': run mvn install

-- 'uninstall': removes the compiled binding from /usr/lib/

 Prerequisites
 -------
 The complete list of preconditions:

+- Up to date gnu compiler

 - Ubuntu 10.04 LTS